phoenixframework/phoenix/guides/routing.md

 end
 ```

-We define a new scope where all routes a prefixed with "/admin" and all controllers are under the `HelloWeb.Admin` namespace.
+We define a new scope where all routes are prefixed with "/admin" and all controllers are under the `HelloWeb.Admin` namespace.

 Running `mix phx.routes` again, in addition to the previous set of routes we get the following: